Future Students Future Students

 - at Casuarina campus, keys may be obtained by phoning Security on 8946 7777 and collecting the keys from Orange 8.
 If you are returning a vehicle out of hours at Casuarina campus, please deposit keys in the security box at the FM entrance, Orange 8; or

 - at Alice Springs and Palmerston campuses, contact security - Palmerston 8946 7888

 To drive a Charles Darwin University vehicle, the driver must be registered with FM by completing an Application to drive a university vehicle.

 All bookings for University vehicles are made electronically by accessing the CDU Staff home page and clicking the "Book a Vehicle" icon on the right-hand side menu.
 If it is found that vehicles are unavailable please contact the Facilities Help Desk on 6500.

 For user-pays options view the Vehicle Short Term Hire Rates (PDF 67KB).

 T: 08 8946 6500

 T: 08 8959 5211

-The Grounds Maintenance branch of Finance and Asset Services is charged with the performance of the many and varied duties associated with the development and maintenance of a safe, functional and aesthetically pleasing outdoor environment at Charles Darwin University.
+The Grounds Maintenance branch of Facilities Management (FM) is charged with the performance of the many and varied duties associated with the development and maintenance of a safe, functional and aesthetically pleasing outdoor environment at Charles Darwin University.

 Areas of responsibility for the six grounds staff members cover the full spectrum of horticultural activity.